Programs

 Launched in 2016, Insights is an exhibition focusing on a particular theme or an important moment in the development of photography.
 Each year PHOTOFAIRS Shanghai commissions a curator to offer a new perspective on photography.

-Previous exhibitions include “Listen, Listen to the World”, curated by independent curator Yang Zi and supported by Insights lead partner The New York Times Life and Arts China(2023), “Imaging Our Futures”, curated by He Yining (2021), “Fieldwork”, curated by Deputy Director of Para Site (Hong Kong) Claire Shea (2019), and “The Same But Also Changed”, curated by Victor Wang (2018).
+Previous exhibitions include “Softness” featuring three galleries from the United States, “Listen, Listen to the World”, curated by independent curator Yang Zi and supported by Insights lead partner The New York Times Life and Arts China(2023), “Imaging Our Futures”, curated by He Yining (2021), “Fieldwork”, curated by Deputy Director of Para Site (Hong Kong) Claire Shea (2019), and “The Same But Also Changed”, curated by Victor Wang (2018).

 SPECTRUM

-Guests for the previous edition included Isabella Tam (Associate Curator at M+ Hong Kong), Lisa Springer (Photography Curator V&A), Wang Jun (collector), Yang Fudong (artist), Wang Bing (artist), Gu Zheng (critic), among others.
+Previous ‘Conversations’ guests have included Tan Shining (Associate Curator, M+ Hong Kong), Lisa Springer (Curator of Photography, Victoria and Albert Museum, London), Wang Jun (collector), Yang Fudong (artist), Wang Bing (artist), Gu Zheng (critic), and many others.